apinter/apinter.github.io/content/posts/podman.md

 ---
 ## What is Podman

 Podman is a a daemonless, open-source tool to manage, deploy and build application containers.
-Podman usese Open Containers Initiative (OCI) Containers and container images, which mean that containers crated with/for Docker or CRI-o will work with Podman as well and vice versa.
-It is coming with a command line interface (CLI) which pretty much offers the same commands like Docker does.
-How similar are podman commands to docker's?
-Let's put it this way: many Podman just alias `docker` to `podman`.
-Like other runtimes, podman also relies on an OCI comliant container runtime to interface with the operating system.
+Podman is using Open Containers Initiative (OCI) Containers and container images, which means that containers crated with/for Docker or CRI-o will work with Podman as well and vice versa.
+It is coming with a command line interface (CLI) which offers pretty much the same commands like Docker does.
+How similar are Podman commands to Docker's?
+Let's put it this way: many Podman users just alias `docker` to `podman`.
+Like other runtimes, Podman also relies on an OCI compliant container runtime to interface with the operating system.
 Podamn also has a RESTful API to manage containers, offers automatic updates of containers and has a fantastic `systemd` integration.

 ## Why Podman?

-Due to a number of issues around Docker, the way they interact and treat the community and the number of ignored security issues my choice of container management software falls on Podman.
+Due to a number of issues around Docker, the way they interact with and treat the community and the number of ignored security issues my choice of container management software falls on Podman.
 Podman has the same and in many cases better abilities than Docker.
 Podman supports `pods` which can be implemented on a standalone server and moved to others or even deployed in K8S.

 ## Before and after (a recap)

-Previously we had everything running in KVM VMs.
+Previously we had everything running on KVM servers in VMs.
 This required over 200GB of ram and 32 cores over 2 Xeon Silver CPUs.
 Expensive.
-With choice of Podman and containerization of our infra we reduced that hardware requirement to about 10% of it.
-This is able to sustain almost all of our requirements in a containerized format at a significantly lower TCO.
+With the move to Podman and containerization of our infra we reduced that hardware requirement to about 10% of the KVM setup.
+This is able to sustain almost all of our requirements in a containerized format at a significantly lower total-cost-of-ownership (TCO).

-The barrier of entry for containers is low and to make thing even easier I use openSUSE MicroOS as the host of my podman services.
+The barrier of entry for containers is low and to make thing even easier I use openSUSE MicroOS as the host of my Podman services.
 However, keeping the containers up-to-date and running 24/7 requires some deeper understanding and knowledge.

 ## Getting containers running